Are You Still Wasting Money on Whitening Toothpaste that Doesn’t Work?

 These are, broadly speaking, anything that we ingest.
 It can be from our diets such as coffee, or also tobacco smoking.
-These stains are best removed with polishing and whitening.
+These stains are best removed with whitening, scaling and polishing.

 Fluoride is beneficial for teeth, until it passes its optimum level.
 Too much of it causes brown and white spots on teeth.
 Spot whitening and/or micro-abrasion will better target the affected areas.
 Micro-abrasion works by gently removing the discoloured regions, and spot whitening focuses the whitening effect on the brown areas only to make the teeth even coloured.

 While big obvious cavities are easy to spot, tooth decay begins way before a cavity appears.
 Decay often causes teeth to look more opaque or dark on the sides of front teeth.
 The solution for this is to remove the decayed teeth and restore with a tooth coloured filling.

 Any existing dental work such as filling, crowns or veneers does not whiten easily with any forms of whitening treatment.
 They can also pick up stains or discoloured over time.
 They will usually require replacement.

 Over brushing is arguably worse than not brushing at all.
 Over a period of time, gums can be brushed off leading to roots of teeth exposed.
 They often appear darker than teeth above them.
 To protect and improve the appearance will usually require gum grafting surgery or masking it by filling or prosthesis.

 Children who took antibiotics such as tetracycline or doxycycline while teeth are forming usually have teeth that appear anything from grey to red on the bottom half of their teeth.
 Previously, the treatment was to mask the discolouration with veneers but studies have now shown that with sufficient professional whitening, the discolouration can be improved.